clevelandmusicco/HothouseExamples/README.md

     └── tasks.json
 ```

-Straight away, the code can be compiled and flashed as usual, but it simply writes silence to the output.
+Straight away, the code can be compiled and flashed as usual, but until you add your own code, it will just write silence to the output.

 ```console
 cd src/MyAwesomeEffect